Kirandeep-Singh/bluestacks-submission/README.md

 4. **rbac_logic.py** contains the backend code and classes which are excuted upon selecting an action from main.py

 ## Execution
-   a.
-Clone the Repository.
+1. Clone the Repository.
-   b. run main.py, login as admin/Kiran@123
+2. run main.py, login as admin/Kiran@123
-   c.
-Following Menu Appears:
+3. Following Menu Appears:
-   d.
-When user selects the number, appropriate tasks will be executed.
+4. When user selects the number, appropriate tasks will be executed.
-   e.
-Following example shows execution of task6 Wecome to admin Tasks.
+5. Following example shows execution of task6
+'''
+Wecome to admin Tasks.
 1).
 Create New User.
 2).
 Create New Role.
 3).
 Edit a User.